isfar/reb-task/README.md

 ### Answer 2

 If we use `in_array` function, it will traverse through the whole array.
 The complexity is linear, i.e., `O(n)`.
 As it is sorted, we could use binary search, that's `O(logn)`.
 Even better approch would be using a hashmap, that is associative arrays to check if the key exists.
-This way, the complexity is a constant time `O(n)`.
-This is actually a set operation, so I wrote the set class `src/Set.php` and it's test `tests/SetTest.php`.
+This way, the complexity is a constant time `O(1)`.
+This is actually a set operation, so I wrote the set class `src/Set.php` and it's test in `tests/SetTest.php`.

 ### Answer 3

 Increasing `memory_limit` might solve this, but that's not a smart solution.
-That will eat-up the memory and may result in denial of service.
+That will eat up the memory and may result in denial of service.
 We should fetch all the records with pagination.
-The `$per_page` should be tuned according to usecase, available memory and the total number of records.
+The `$per_page` should be tuned according to use-case, available memory and the total number of records.
 The downside of this approach is the waiting time for the blocking operation.
 We can overcome this by using non-blocking event-loop libraries like `react-php`.
 (The following code isn't tested, it's meant to give the overall idea)

 ```php
 $per_page = 1000;